ahmedho/Class-hierarchy/README.md

 # Class-hierarchy

 This was an assignment from programming lecture in winter term 20/21 (computer science @ RWTH Aachen University).
-The class BigDecimalUtility was provided was given.
+The class BigDecimalUtility was given as a help class.